 Schmidt led the league in home runs on eight different occasions.
-There was only one time that it happened (in 1986) where he didn’t accomplish that feat in consecutive campaigns.
 His first three single-season home run crowns came in consecutive years (1974-76).
 After a short break, he did it in 1980 and 1981 before doing it again in 1983 and 1984.
 And he did all this while winning a bunch of Gold Glove awards.
 Now that’s the total package.

 His ’83 season was an interesting one.
 Schmidt placed third in NL MVP voting after leading the league with 40 home runs.
-He added 109 RBI and a .923 OPS to it all, none of which was odd.
+He added 109 RBI and a .923 OPS, none of which was odd.
 What made up his triple slash was a little weird based on what had happened in the years surrounding it.
 In 669 plate appearances, the third baseman slashed .255/.399/.524.
 That .399 on-base percentage led the league for the third consecutive year.